AGGREGATE & QUARRY ASSOCIATION

 Aggregates are fundamental to the lives of everyday New Zealanders.
 Without an on-going supply of aggregates, the production of concrete and the development of buildings, roads and infrastructure would come to a standstill.

-New Zealand Petroleum and Minerals (NZPAM) latest statistics, collected from 367 quarries show quarried material production of just under 30 million tonnes reported for the 2021 year.
-That works out at 5.8t per capita (in red below).
+New Zealand Petroleum and Minerals (NZPAM) latest statistics, collected from 374 quarries show quarried material production of just under 31 million tonnes reported for the 2022 year.
+That works out at 6.0t per capita (in red below).
 When corrected for the response rate (not all quarries report their tonnages), total production is just under 45Mt for the year which equates to 8.7t per capita for every Kiwi (about one truckload each).

-The output per quarry was steady for 2021.
+The output per quarry continues its gentle upward trend for 2022.
 The output per quarry is shown in the following graph.

-Looking at quarried material uses, 2021 showed most aggregates continue to be used for roading, followed by building aggregates.
-Roading returned to its normal trend, at around 50% of quarried material, while building aggregates saw a sharp proportional spike – reflecting the buoyant building industry.
+Looking at quarried material uses, 2022 showed most aggregates continue to be used for roading, followed by building aggregates.
+Roading was steady at its normal trend, at around 50% of quarried material, while building aggregates continued its sharp proportional spike – reflecting the buoyant building industry.

-The direct revenue earned from the 30m tonnes of aggregates produced was reported to be $502M in 2021.
+The direct revenue earned from the 31m tonnes of aggregates produced was reported to be $642M in 2022.
 The economic benefit of quarrying (and mining) to our country contributed $2.2 billion to New Zealand’s economy in 2021 .
-3100 people are directly employed in 955 quarries around NZ (WorkSafe 2023 data).
+Over 3100 people are directly employed in almost 1000 quarries around NZ (WorkSafe 2023 data).

 COUNTRY/TONNES PER PERSON